liquibase/gradle-liquibase-plugin/README.md

 News
 ----

+**IMPORTANT:** This plugin no longer works with Gradle versions prior to 6.4.

 **IMPORTANT:** Additional configuration will be required to use version 2.1.0+ of this plugin with Liquibase 4.4.0+.
 Liquibase now uses the picocli library to parse options, but for some reason that library isn't a transitive dependency of Liquibase itself, so if you want to use this plugin with Liquibase 4.4.0+, you'll have to add the `liquibaseRuntime 'info.picocli:picocli:4.6.1'` dependency to your build.gradle file.

-### February 20, 2022
+### March 4, 2023
-This version of the plugin has some important changes
+**Release 2.2.0 has some important and potentially breaking changes.**

+- Gradle 8 is supported, versions prior to 6.4 are no longer supported.

 - The older plugin id is no longer supported.
 To apply this plugin now, you must use
   `org.liquibase.gradle`.